 Hey there… my name is David Kamm.
-I started iBeam almost 10 years ago as a solo marketing consultancy, and I still operate it today with a solopreneur intent and mindset.
+I started iBeam over 10 years ago as a solo marketing consultancy, and I still operate it today with a solopreneur intent and mindset.
 I’m a ‘quality vs. quantity’ guy, so I work with only a handful of clients at a time.

 A Few Questions

 Before I dive a bit deeper into the iBeam story, let me ask you a few questions:

 - Is the viability and growth of your business dependent on effective marketing?

 - Are your current marketing methods ineffective or overly reliant on ‘traditional’ marketing tactics with questionable ROI?

 - Does your website work hard enough for you as a true marketing asset?